Christelle-12/book-store/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to express my gratitude to Microverse for this project.
+-I would like to express my gratitude to Microverse for this project.
+-Thanks [Zeplin](https://app.zeplin.io/project/5b35a9e13227086040f8eb75/screen/5b695e29bb8c844f118f9378) for the template design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>